Ben Johnson (Canadian sprinter): Olympic Games and subsequent disqualification

 Johnson's coach, Charlie Francis, a vocal critic of the IOC testing procedures, is the author of Speed Trap, which features Johnson heavily.
 In the book, he freely admits that his athletes were taking anabolic steroids, as he claims all top athletes at the time were, and also claims that Johnson could not possibly have tested positive for that particular steroid since Johnson actually preferred furazabol.
 He thought stanozolol made his body "feel tight".
 The numerous athletes using performance-enhancing drugs at the time understood how long before a race, and possible drug test, they should stop using the drugs.
 Johnson later claimed that André A. Jackson, Lewis' Santa Monica Track Club teammate, who was inside the drug testing room in Seoul, may have placed the stanozolol in one of the beers Johnson drank in order to make urine for his test.
 He admitted he gave him beer.
 His response to the stanozolol blame: "Of course I can say I didn't.
 But I can also say I did, too.
 What's the benefit?"

+During an interview on the Toronto Mike'd Podcast, Johnson said the fact he switched sponsorships from Adidas to Diadora may have been a factor in having his medal stripped.
+Johnson suggested Adidas athletes were more protected versus athletes aligned with smaller companies like Diadora.

 On 28 September 2018, the Toronto Star ran an article on the lab report which was created on Johnson's sample during the 1988 Olympic Games.
-It was produced by the IOC Doping Control Center in Seoul two days after Johnson handed in a urine sample taken after the 100m final.
+It was produced by the IOC Doping Control Center in Seoul two days after Johnson handed in a urine sample taken after the 100 m final.
 The newspaper concluded that the assumed substance Stanozolol was traceable, but "inconsistencies" are found in the report.
 The Toronto Star article goes on to state that no Canadian Olympic team official saw the lab report in Seoul.
 The lab report was requested by Canada's chief medical officer, Dr. William Stanish.
 The Canadian team did not object after the IOC Medical Commission assured "that its testing methods were unassailable."